OfficialBeatzcoin/tronsr-template/TEAM.md

 # **Founder/CEO - Steven Zambron**

 Responsible for makeing all major corporate decisions, manages the overall operations and resorces of VibraVid Inc. and BeatzCoin.

-## COO - Dallas Tatlow
+## Chief Operations Officer - Dallas Tatlow

 Oversees day-to-day operations within VibraVid Inc. and BeatzCoin; ensures all operational and financial procedures are in place.
 Reports directly to CEO.
+- [x] Oversees partnerships and aquisitions.
+- [x] Senior advisor to the CEO

-## CMO - Mike Patraw
+## Chief Marketing Officer - Mike Patraw

 Plans, develops, implements and monitors the marketing strategy.
 Responsible for conducting and deligating market research, pricing, and advertizing.
 Responsible for all matters of public relations.
 - [x] Write Press Releases
 - [x] Manages Company Instagram
 - [x] Oversees All Social Media Accounts
 - [x] Manages and Maintains Multi Media Content
+- [x] Researches and seaks out strategic partnerships in cross marketing.

 ## Technology Director - Neil Gordon